spd75/spd75.github.io/_pages/hdesign.md

 </p>
 <br>

-The values for the resistors we received from the previous projects are the ones that used these buttons.
+The values for the resistors we received from previous projects are the ones that used these buttons.

 <br>
 <p align = "center">